scottgroup/snorna_exprof/README.md

 # ncRNA Expression Profiling Pipeline

-A Snakemake-based pipeline for ncRNA (snoRNA, tRNA, snRNA ...) expression profiling from RNA-seq data (paired-end or single-end).
+A Snakemake-based pipeline for ncRNA (snoRNA, tRNA, snRNA ...) expression profiling from TGIRT-seq data (paired-end).
+By leveraging CoCo, snorna_exprof corrects for the systematic quantification biases that affect intronic and overlapping genes biases that standard RNA-seq pipelines fail to address.
 The pipeline performs quality control, read trimming, alignment, and quantification using CoCo.

 ---